Infinidat/infi.projector/README.md

 Overview
 ========

-Projector helps you set up isolated envrionments for developing Python projects, and pack these environment into isolated packages that you can later install on production.
+Projector helps you set up isolated environments for developing Python projects, and pack these environment into isolated packages that you can later install on production.

 At Infinidat, we build software for system administrators, that expect a complete, packaged product, and not just a bunch of Python scripts.
 Since Python (at least until Python 3.2) does not provide a decent mechanism for building Python applications (with a bundled interpreter), we started building our own solution, and this is what we came up with.